-- Ensuring that appropriate academic and social-emotional support is in place for all students; - Implementing the new graduation requirements including the new health class, a world language course for students not accessing our traditional options, and the digital portfolio;

-- Collaborating with the facilities department to support needed updates and improvements to the physical plant that support delivery of high quality curriculum, programs, and services; - Working in conjunction with RSD17 stakeholders to develop the Vision of the Graduate; - Rounding out the post-graduate level opportunities for students to include off-campus learning experiences such as internships.
+- Ensuring that appropriate academic and social-emotional support is in place for all students; - Implementing the new graduation requirements including the new health class, a world language course for students not accessing our traditional options, and the digital portfolio; - Collaborating with the facilities department to support needed updates and improvements to the physical plant that support delivery of high quality curriculum, programs, and services; - Working in conjunction with RSD17 stakeholders to develop the Vision of the Graduate: - Rounding out the post-graduate level opportunities for students to include off-campus learning experiences such as internships.

-As we begin 2020-2021, we reflect on the most unusual last six months and adapt our approach to best educate our students after a lengthy school closure in the spring.
-This will include an emphasis on employing a transformational mode of learning that builds and relies on student agency of their learning through technology tools and platforms.
-Our approach will include a significant focus on tracking and responding to students' academic and emotional wellness.
+As we begin 2021-2022, we reflect on the most unusual dynamics of the last two years and must adapt our approach to best educate our students in light of the particular challenges of the time.
+This will include an emphasis on "resetting" our school by supporting our students and staff to reach a new, improved "normal".
+We envision this new normal to be marked by an increased sense of student agency of learning through technology tools and platforms.
+Our approach will include a significant focus on tracking and responding to students' academic and emotional wellness and recovering from a lengthy interruption in the familiar model of school.
 In addition, we will continue to build and maintain a positive school culture which reflects our core belief and value that every member of our community has value.